If you’ve ever truly been in love with someone else, you know that it’s a feeling nothing else in this world can replicate.

 Oh honey … no. But doing all of those things sure taught me a lot about myself – what I’m good at, what’s I’m not good at, the type of people that piss me off, and most importantly, what I want for myself in this short lifetime.

-Good news: I stayed with my husband – we’ve been together for over 13 years now.
+Good news: I stayed with my husband.
 Suprise: I don’t love him every day, but I adore him as a person and the immeasurable amount of growth we’ve both gone through because we support each other in every way.

 I don’t always love the choices I make, or how much quiet time I need to feel sane, or how little time I can comfortably spend “working” before I feel like I’ll suffocate, BUT I am infinitely curious about how I can grow + improve my inner self so that my 80-year-old self will love me.